sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Vigenère Cipher ==

 A Vigenère cipher is an example of a polyalphabetic cipher.
-Using a secret code word, encrypt each letter by shifting it the corresponding letter in the code word.

-For our default text ‘ SECRETS HI’ we use the code word ‘CAT’.

-We will breaks up the message into three-letter chunks, because our codeword is three letters.
-So SEC RET SHI.

-The standard is that a=0 b=1, c=2,…etc. So S shift by C=2 letters to U. E will shift by  A= 0 letters and remain at E. C will shift by T=19 letters to V, and so on.

-To decrypt the message, simply undo the encryption process.
-The keyword must be known.
-Cryptography by Simon Rubinstein-Salzedo used as reference.- RLM
+Using a secret codeword as the key, the Vigenère encrypts each letter of a message by shifting it according to the corresponding letter in the key.
+For example, we will use the key "CAT" to encrypt our default text "SECRETS HI".
+To do this the message is first broken up into three-letter chunks, because the key is three letters long, and each letter of the chunk is shifted by the value of the corresponding letter in the key.
+The standard shifts are A=0, B=1, C=2, etc. So in our example, S shifts by C=2 letters to U, E shifts by A=0 letters and remains at E, and C shifts by T=19 letters to V, and so on.
+Thus "SECRETS HI" becomes SEC RET SHI when encrypted.
+To decrypt the message, simply use the keyword to undo the encryption process.
+Cryptography by Simon Rubinstein-Salzedo was used as reference for this interact.

 === Vigenère Cipher Encryption ===
 by Holly Paige Chaos, Rebecca Lauren Miller, Katherine Stange

 {{{#!sagecell
 #This encrypts your message: Final 8/7/19.
 Written by Rebecca Lauren Miller, Holly Paige Chaos, Katherine Stange.

+pretty_print(html("<h1>Vigenère Cipher Encryptor</h1>"))
 print "Put your message and codeword in quotes: "
 @interact
 def vigenere_cipher(message = input_box(default ="'secrets hi'", width = 50), code_word = input_box(default="'cat'", width = 50)):